carriercomm/contracts/agreements/general.md

 18. ### Severance

-    1. If any court of competent authority finds that any provision of this agreement (or part of any provision) is invalid, illegal, or unenforceable, that provision or part-provision shall, to the extent required, be deemed to be deleted, and the validity and enforceability of the other provisions of this agreement shall not be affected.
+    1. If any court finds that any part of this agreement is unenforceable the remainder of the contract shall be unaffected and shall be read as if the unenforceable part had been deleted.
-    2. If any invalid, unenforceable or illegal provision of this agreement would be valid, enforceable and legal if some part of it were to be deleted, the parties shall negotiate in good faith to amend such provision such that, as amended, it is legal, valid and enforceable, and to the greatest extent possible, achieves the parties’ original commercial intention.